yaml/yaml-spec/spec/spec.md

 zero.
 Having a unified collections view for sequences and mappings is helpful both for theoretical analysis and for creating practical YAML tools and APIs.
-This strategy is also used by the Javascript programming language.
+This strategy is also used by the JavaScript programming language.

 #### #.
 Tags